madebykind/madebykind-v3/content/work/backlit.md

 # Content
 heading: Supporting an Internationally-Renowned Art Gallery
+preheading: Digital brand and website for Nottingham-based independent art centre.
 intro: Backlit is a home to over 120 artists, collectives, and associate members.
 The free programme of exhibitions, events and workshops supports an essential framework for the public, local people, communities, students and